linkvite/metaparser/README.md

 ```

-### ✅ Success Response
+### ✅ Successful Response

-If you provided a valid url, you'd get a response that looks like this:
+If you provided a valid url, you will get a response that looks like this:

 ```sh